openstack-charmers/openstack-on-lxd/README.md

-# Deploy OpenStack on LXD on your Laptop
+# Deploy OpenStack on LXD

 ## Overview

-This repository provides tools to support deployment of OpenStack in LXD containers using Juju, the service modelling tool for Ubuntu.
+This repository provides resources and processes to support deployment of OpenStack in LXD containers using Juju, a powerful application modeling tool.

+Such a process is useful in developer scenarios where OpenStack can be deployed to a single laptop or server, provided of course that enough resources are available.

+These bundles, configurations and processes can be customized to fit numerous development or production scenarios.

 ## Deployment